Biological Sciences

 BIOL 303 Comparative Animal Physiology 4 Credit Hours

-Physiological processes and their control in higher animals.
+Physiological processes and their control in animals, particularly vertebrates.
 Emphasis ranges from the cellular mechanisms and systemic patterns of regulation of body functions to the evolutionary and environmental adaptations determining body form and function in diverse animal types.
-Three hours lecture, four hours laboratory.
+Four hours lecture.
 MATH 114 is recommended.
 (YR).

 Prerequisite(s): BIOL 130 and BIOL 140 and (CHEM 124 or CHEM 134 or CHEM 144)